levivm/jekyll-netlify-boilerplate/_posts/2019-07-16-coding-best-practices-chapter-one-functions.md

 ---
-description: 'Code best practices, how to write readable functions.'
 layout: post
+title: 'Coding Best Practices, Chapter One: Functions'
 author: john_doe
 date: '2019-07-16 23:21:30'
-published: true
-tags: 'beginners, discuss, tutorial, programming'
-title: 'Coding Best Practices, Chapter One: Functions'
 ---

 My purpose IS NOT to say what is the best way to write code, some programmers have their ways and they are just fine.
 I just want to share with others what I consider code best practices and how to improve several aspects as readiness, structure, components, meaning, debugging, refactoring, etc.